 Besides the expenses associated with death, you may also be thinking about leaving some money behind to your spouse for income replacement or for your children or grandchildren for education costs.

-So How Much Does Life Insurance Cost for Those Over Age 80?
+How Much is Life Insurance for Someone Over Age 80?

 Most seniors who have reached their eighties are looking for enough coverage to provide their family with what is necessary to bury them and take care of their final expenses.
 This means that a simple burial insurance policy is adequate.
 Burial life insurance is permanent coverage, which means that the premium never increases and the policy will last for the remainder of your life.
 Although it is called burial insurance, the money paid out from the policy can be used to pay for more than just funeral expenses.
 It can be used for income replacement, leaving money to heirs, or to pay other bills left behind.